Booking.com boasts more listings than Airbnb (and its AI bot is rocking)

 Indeed, the task of building out the bot comes as travelers and hosts are finding it necessary to share an increasing amount of information, often without speaking the same language.
 And now that Booking.com is locked in a battle with upstart Airbnb in the accommodations market, the bot could prove a valuable addition by augmenting customer service.

-It’s too early to say whether the Booking.com bot itself is driving increased booking revenue, because it only deals with questions that arise after the booking process.
+It’s too early to say whether the Booking.com bot itself is driving increased booking revenue because it only deals with questions that arise after the booking process.
 For example, travelers may inquire about early check-ins, whether they can bring a pet, or the size of a bed.

-It’s difficult to attribute business that directly results from a bot experience: If a user comes back to spend more, are they doing so because of the great bot, because Booking offered them a good price, or for some other reason?
+It’s difficult to trace and attribute business that directly results from a bot experience: If a user comes back, are they doing so because of the great bot, a competitive price, or for some other reason?
 But the bot data looks good.
 When a user of the Booking Assistant clicks “I’m done,” the bot asks them “Was this helpful?” and 85 percent say yes.

 The bot has responded to more than a million queries so far, Waters said, and the company plans to increase access to 100 percent of English-language bookings this year.
 Booking says it has more than 30 million unique users, but it does’t break that down between English and non-English users.

-Company’s AI push stems from experimental culture
+The company’s AI push stems from experimental culture

 Booking.com is the flagship property of Booking Holdings, which also owns Priceline.com, Kayak, Rentalcars.com, and OpenTable.
 Valued at a $100 billion market cap, Booking Holdings has seen explosive growth that has doubled over the past two years.
 It is many times bigger than the next largest travel competitors, Expedia ($16 billion) and Trip Advisor ($6 billion).
-Increasingly, the company views private company Airbnb as a competitor, especially in the U.S., where Booking.com is trying to boost its profile.
+And the company increasingly views private company Airbnb as a competitor, especially in the U.S., where Booking.com is trying to boost its profile.
 Airbnb does not have a comparable bot for users, instead relying on Messenger to help hosts and travelers communicate.
 Third-party company Burner also offers a bot called Hostbot for Airbnb hosts and users, but it’s not exclusive to Airbnb.

 As part of a new branding push, last month Booking.com’s parent company changed its name from the Priceline Group to Booking Holdings.